All the bodies that make up the world around us are emergent. This is because of their being attributed with accidents.

 The two premises are true, so the conclusion necessarily follows.
 Therefore, all bodies are emergent.
 This means all those bodies that make up the world around us– the stars, the mountains, the trees– began to exist.
 From there, we can deduce the existence of God.

 Consider the distinction between a body, and the motion of this body.
 If this motion ceases to exist, it is not necessary that the body cease to exist as well.
 Motion is therefore, said to be accidental for the body.

 During every moment of a body’s existence, the body is necessarily attributed with either rest or motion.
-This is true by definition of “body”, which is a being with dimensions stretched out in space.
-So either the body occupies its space while not having been in a different space during the previous moment in time (and this is called rest), or the body occupies its space while having been in a different space during the previous moment in time (and this is called motion).
+This is true by virtue of what a body is; a being with dimensions stretched out in space.
+So either this being occupies its space while not having been in a different space during the previous moment in time (and this is called rest), or the body occupies its space while having been in a different space during the previous moment in time (and this is called motion).